Membership Engagement Strategies That Stop Churn

 This is the core membership engagement strategy for paid channels: build a loop where content drives habit, habit drives perceived value, and perceived value drives renewal.
 Every tactic in this guide feeds one part of that loop.

-- Content drop – You post exclusive content that members cannot get elsewhere.
+1. Content drop — You post exclusive content members cannot get elsewhere.
 This is the trigger.

-Communities that charge for access see 11-37% higher engagement rates compared to free communities, according to Mighty Networks’ data.
+Communities that charge for access see 11-37% higher engagement rates compared to free communities, according to Mighty Networks.
 Members value what they pay for.
 Your job is to make sure the value keeps showing up consistently.
 For the full data on how free and paid communities compare on Telegram — including when to charge and how to run both as a funnel — see our decision guide.
-And if you are still building your subscriber base, our subscriber acquisition playbook covers the acquisition side from cross-promotion to paid ads.

 Content Cadence Strategies That Keep Members Paying